Naturalistic Lighting of the Desert

 For that reason I broke down the lighting into having two objectives.

-• The Keylight should be there to emphasise the curves of the dunes
+• The Keylight should be there to emphasize the curves of the dunes

-• The fill light should be there to feel surreal and emphasise depth
+• The fill light should be there to feel surreal and emphasize depth

 Simple enough right?